GuidesError FixesFIXED: Dot On A Computer Screen

 Use PixelHealer

 Another software tool you can try if the previous method didn’t work is PixelHealer.
-It works in a way that’s very similar to JScreenFix.
-The only major difference is that JScreenFix is a website tool, whereas PixelHealer is a downloadable program for your computer.
+PixelHealer functions similarly to JScreenFix but differs in that JScreenFix is a web tool, while PixelHealer is a downloadable computer program.

 Pixelhealer